-This article does not intend to provide legal advice or a thorough breakdown of every single practice in Mexico.
-It’s not in the means to serve as a strict guideline, but rather as an informative outline to help managers like you understand hiring and managing in Mexico.
+This article is not intended to provide legal advice or a thorough breakdown of every single practice in Mexico.
+They are not meant to serve as a strict guideline, but rather as an informative outline to help managers like you, gain a better understanding of hiring and managing in Mexico.

 For this reason, we strongly recommend discussing your specific business requirements with Mexican legal counsel, as well as with compensation and tax professionals.